civicrm/civicrm-sysadmin-guide/docs/install/wordpress.md

   }
 }
 ```
+3. Modify your `wp-config.php` file and add `define( 'CIVICRM_CLEANURL', 1 );` somewhere above the `/* That's all, stop editing!
+Happy publishing. */`

-* You will need to go to https://example.org/wp-admin/admin.php?page=CiviCRM&q=civicrm/admin/setting/uf&reset=1Go and make sure the base page points to an existing WP page (usually /civicrm)
+4. You will need to go to http://example.org/wp-admin/admin.php?page=CiviCRM&q=civicrm/admin/setting/uf&reset=1Go and make sure the base page points to an existing WP page (usually /civicrm)

-* You will need  to flush rewrite rules in WordPress for clean URLs to work.
+5. You will need  to flush rewrite rules in WordPress for clean URLs to work.
 Visit the Permalinks settings page to trigger this Go to Settings —> permalinks The URL will be  https://example.org/wp-admin/options-permalink.php

   . ![image-20190611073243671](../img/wp-permalinks.png)

-* Now Cleaner URLs will be enabled.
+6. Now Cleaner URLs will be enabled.
 Enabling Cleaner URLs does not change how Shortcodes work in CiviCRM and existing "Old" style URLs will still work

 ## Create CiviCRM Contacts for Existing WordPress Users